 - The local anesthetic will be injected and you will remain awake during the procedure

-After Treatment: Care of Varicose Veins
+After Surgery Care of Varicose Veins

 Relative rest is recommended for the first 24 hours.
 Gentle walking is permitted, but nothing more, especially strenuous lifting.
 For the next 6 weeks it’s advisable to limit lifting to objects under 10 lbs to ensure that no unnecessary pressure is put upon the treated veins.
 Your doctor will instruct you as to when you’re cleared to return to work.